 Nee’s writings are very refreshing.
 We western thinkers are full of so many prejudices and traditions of thought that getting our minds and hearts clear enough to see or hear the truth expressed in the scriptures can be a real challenge.

 We western thinkers have a long history of Gnosticism and Greek reasoning influencing our very processes of thought.
-It has corrupted our understanding and our ability to see God clearly even in his word.
-We rely on our speculations and interpret the word based on them.

 “In Judeo-Christianity man is made in God’s image, but in Greek religion God is made in man’s image.” (pg 72 Sexual Personae- Art and Decadence from Nefertiti to Emil Dickinson Camille Paglia vintage Books isbn #0-679-73579-8)